danielelic/deep-casas/README.md

 # deep-casas

 Deep learning and LSTM approaches for human activity recognition.

+This project has been included in the paper "A Sequential Deep Learning Application for Recognising Human Activities in Smart Homes" accepted for Neurocomputing journal.

 If you find this code useful, we encourage you to cite the paper.
 BibTeX: